|

 Keep the following records on file and available at the principal business office of your Georgia LLC:

-- Names and addresses of all Members and Officers of the Georgia LLC
+- Names and addresses of all Members and Managers of the Georgia LLC

 - Articles of Organization for the Georgia LLC and any Amendments to them